TylorS/typed/apps/website/content/guides/ui-collections-and-focus.md

 });
 ```

-Render `DrawingTools` inside the application's normal render scope.
-The zero-argument component
-is an Fx; creating the value does not eagerly mount elements or install keyboard listeners.
-Its
-generator acquires state when rendered.
-The canvas-tool subject, toolbar state, and collection then
-share that component's lifetime.
-See [building components](/explore/building-ui-components) if this
-acquisition boundary is new.
+Render `DrawingTools` as a component value.
+Its tool state, toolbar state, and collection share the
+mounted instance's lifetime.

 Tab into Move and press Right. `state.activeId` becomes `drawing-draw`, the actual Draw element
 receives focus, and `tool` stays `move`.
 Press Enter: the root activates the registered item, which